merberich/aes_microcontroller_workshop/04-computer-elements-architecture.md

 One of the simplest ways to store data is called a **Flip-Flop, or Latch**.
 A latch is a computer element capable of storing the state of one bit.

 The simplest latch is known as a **SR Latch**, where the circuit has two inputs (Set and Reset) and two outputs (Q and NOT-Q).
-Implemented via NOR gates, the SR latch has the following truth table:
+Implemented via NOR gates, the SR latch has the following state transition table:

 <div width="40%" style="float:left; margin-right:10px;">